mjeanroy/mjeanroy.github.io/_posts/2020-12-07-cassidoo-week-173.md

 $ “56088”
 ```

 This puzzle looks simple but in fact is quite complicated.
-Let's take the and let's do all the step one by one:
+Let's take the example below and let's do all the step one by one:

 As we saw at school, multiplying two numbers can be done "by hand" like: